ivanvanderbyl/extract/README.md

 # extract
 A tool for extracting structured data from unstructured documents.
-Designed around the The Unix philosophy of building simple, modular programs that can be easily connected together to perform more complex tasks.
+Designed around the Unix philosophy of building simple, modular programs that can be easily connected together to perform more complex tasks.